cqun/cqun.github.io/README.md

 For all usage and documentation please see: <http://jekyllbootstrap.com>

-## About theme

-This theme is the copy of [elementaryOS](http://elementaryos.org) portal page.
-Some features are imperfect, but I will make it more perfect.

-## Usage

-You can edit the `_config.yml` file to change the setting of site.
-If you want to change avatar or favicon, just replace the files in `assets\themes\Snail\img`.

 ## About excerpt

 There are 2 ways of excerpt: "teaser" and "truncate_words" (Configurated in _config.yml).